BIRUK-MULATU/hisp_mobile_trucker/README.md

 A deeper write-up is in [`OFFLINE_INTEGRATION.md`](OFFLINE_INTEGRATION.md).

+**Full developer documentation** — architecture, security, the sync engine, database schema, every feature module, testing, release process, and conventions — lives in [`docs/`](docs/README.md).
+Start there if you're new to this codebase.

 ## Prerequisites

 - **Flutter SDK** — any 3.x version works for development; CI (and therefore